The Xometry app works best with JavaScript enabled!

 3. Temperature: The higher the temperature of the material, the more energy it has.
 More energy means its atoms have an easier time breaking the bonds with their neighbors and beginning to flow.
 On the macroscopic level, this translates into the material becoming softer, so it’s easier to reach the plastic deformation stage.

-What Happens to a Material That Surpasses the Yield Point?
+When a Material Surpasses the Yield Point

 When a material surpasses its yield point, it will permanently deform.
 The region after the yield point is referred to as the plastic region or region of plastic deformation.
 Shortly after that, the material will reach its peak stress and, if the stress is tensile, begin to neck.
 The point of peak stress is the ultimate strength and necking is the reduction in cross-sectional area at some point along the material.
 After this point, more applied force will only cause it to neck further until it fractures completely.

 The value of the yield point determines when a material behaves elastically and when it behaves plastically.
 We call those that fail shortly after their yield point brittle materials, whereas materials that fail long after their yield point are ductile materials.
-A material's resilience is its ability to deform elastically and therefore absorb energy without permanent damage.
+A material's resilience is its ability to deform elastically and, therefore, absorb energy without permanent damage.
 Materials with a low yield point are not considered resilient while materials such as rubber have a high resilience.

-What Are the Yield Points Observed in Different Materials?
+Yield Points Observed in Different Materials

 Every material type has its own yield point, and they vary as widely as any other mechanical property.
 Below are a few example materials and their yield strengths: